-The alternative corridors developed for I-73 would extend south from I-95 and end at S.C.
-Route 22.
-S.C.
-Route 22 currently is a four-lane divided highway extending between U.S. Route 501 near Conway to U.S. Route 17 in North Myrtle Beach.
+U.S. Route 17 in North Myrtle Beach.
+By utilizing approximately 24 miles of S.C.
+Route 22, an estimated 500 million dollars would be saved, as well as minimizing potential impacts to human and environmental resources along another route.
 The interchange of these two roads would be such that the traffic on I-73 would continue smoothly onto S.C.
 Route 22.
 It would not be apparent to motorists that they had left I-73 and moved onto S.C.
 Route 22.

 The portion of S.C.
-Route 22 from where I-73 would intersect it, all the way to its eastern terminus at U.S. Route 17 would be incorporated into I-73.
+Route 22 from the intersection of I-73 all the way to its eastern terminus at U.S. Route 17 would be incorporated into I-73.
 It is a fully controlled access roadway and would otherwise meet interstate design standards except that the paved portion of the road shoulders is too narrow.
 This would require additional paving of the road shoulders.
 However, the footprint of the roadway would not change, thus no additional direct impacts would result.